 During the audio recording sessions, you will sit grouped by parts (Sopranos, Altos, Tenors and Basses).
 After completing the sections, we will combine all singers to record together.
 No visitors are allowed in these closed recording sessions.

 A signed individual release form is required, even if you participated and signed one for a previous recording project.
 More information will be coming on this.

 What To Bring:

 During the recording, you will be listening to the training tracks to guide you on the key, timing, and tempo of the music; it’s essential that you bring an AM/FM receiver with in-ear earbuds.
 Only in-ear earbuds are acceptable, as headphones cause unacceptable bleed-over which compromises the integrity of the recording.
 Also -- bring water, or a refillable water bottle.
 It is critically important that you stay hydrated before and during the days of recording.

 Can I use my BeatsByDre headphones or noise canceling over the ear headphones with my FM Receiver?

 NO. Please bring in-ear earbuds only.
 Familiarize yourself with how your earbud earphones sound with your AM/FM receiver.
 Practice singing with your earphones in both ears.
 Adjust the volume to the minimum level you can hear and continue to stay in rhythm and on pitch.
 On production days, we will require that you use keep both earbuds in your ears.
 The reason for this is simple…with hundreds of people singing, if each person left one side out, we would have a lot of extra track sounds (click track, guide keyboard, etc…) reverberating throughout the room which would be picked up by the sensitive recording microphones.
 This extra noise cannot be mixed out, and would spoil the results.

 What happens if one of our quartet members drops out of the project?

-What else is happening in Houston at that time?
+What else is happening in Ardmore at that time?
 You are encouraged to stay for the special singing celebration, worship and training with the Praise & Harmony Workshop at the Merrick Drive Church of Christ on Saturday evening and Sunday morning.
 It will be amazing!